[Commander] Talius was stunned.

 So that’s where he decided to go.

-The Survival Protocol was a built-in feature reserved for emergencies only, it was a method by which the AI implants would calculate and project the safest path from point ‘A’ to point ‘B’ through highly dangerous environments and control the adrenal glands to fine tune the cardiovascular system – all whilst pushing the muscles to the maximum to avoid any dangers and manoeuvre the body to the destination.
+The Survival Protocol was a built-in feature reserved for emergencies.
+It was a method by which the AI implants would calculate and project the safest path from point A to point B through highly dangerous environments, and control the adrenal glands to fine-tune the cardiovascular system, all while pushing muscles to their maximum to avoid any dangers while manoeuvring the body to its destination.

-He felt his body lurch as his control was released.
-He could no longer control a single muscle.
+He felt his body lurch as he lost control of it - he could no longer control a single muscle.

 The AI used all the sensory information it could collect to supplement its data on the situation.
 Every move it made was a measured effort, every twitch of his eyes was calculated.

-He stood frozen in place for 10 seconds while it collected the data.
-They seemed like an eternity.
+Ethan’s body stood frozen in place for ten seconds while the AI collected data.
+It seemed like an eternity.

 <Survival Protocol Initiated.>

 “How is he moving like that?”

 All eyes were on Ethan as he traversed the now bloodied plains, jumping over boulders and combatants alike.
 He evaded spells, arrows, and strikes from melee weapons, all with unprecedented grace.